Our Shipping page has pricelists that divide the world into 4 zones.

 NB: In the UK, the Royal Mail Untracked service does not facilitate 'point-to-point' tracking across the network – BUT – it does include 'online delivery confirmation', which should be adequate.
-In the event of a missing Untracked parcel, Royal Mail can provide evidence for the time and day of delivery and GPS coordinates proving the delivery address matches the order (only if an official claim is made).
+In the event of a missing Untracked parcel, Royal Mail can provide evidence for the time and day of delivery and GPS coordinates proving the delivery address matches the order.

 Sorry about that.

 We cannot investigate a missing parcel with our nominated carriers unless the period stipulated below has elapsed.
-If the required time has lapsed, then please complete our Contact Us form or send an email to info@BloomTeas.com and don't forget to include your full name, full address, order number and the email address used to place your order.
+If the required time has lapsed, then please complete our Contact Us form or send an email to Info@BloomTeas.com and don't forget to include your full name, full address, order number and the email address used to place your order.
 We need this information to verify your identity and your order details.

-You must allow 10 working days (2 weeks) from the day you place your order, before we can investigate a missing parcel claim with the selected carrier.
+You must allow 10 working days (excluding weekends and holidays) to pass, from the day you place your order, before we can investigate a missing parcel claim with the selected carrier.
 Read more

-You must allow 15 working days (3 weeks) from the day you place your order, before we can investigate a missing parcel claim with the selected carrier.
+You must allow 15 working days (excluding weekends and holidays) to pass, from the day you place your order, before we can investigate a missing parcel claim with the selected carrier.
 Read more